-- BLS published the data from the second year of production data collection on 11/29/17 - BLS will complete the third year of production data collection and begin collecting the first year of the first five-year refresh cycle. - BLS will continue ongoing sample design research. - We will use the first two years of data to inform decisions about modernizing the medicalvocational regulations. - We will continue software development activities for the VIT platform that include research, business process re-engineering, and modifications.
+- BLS published the data from the second year of production data collection on 11/29/17 - BLS will complete the third year of production data collection and begin collecting the first year of the first five-year refresh cycle. - BLS will continue ongoing sample design research. - We will use the first two years of data to inform decisions about modernizing the medical-vocational regulations. - We will complete the development and design of the VIT platform based on policy changes, user testing, and research results.